Boppalex/MoonshotProject/documents/technical/technical.md

 ---

-The following outputs are expected as part of the development and delivery process of the Inventory Web App:
+The following deliverables are expected to ensure the Inventory Web App is easy to run, maintain, and extend by any developer joining the project.

-- **✅ Source Code (Git Repository)**
+### ✅ Source Code (Git Repository)

-  - All source files organized under a clear folder structure
+- Well-structured source code following industry conventions
-  - Includes components, hooks, context, and utility functions
+- Includes all components, hooks, contexts, and utilities
-  - Environment configuration (`.env.example`) provided
+- `.env.example` file provided to guide environment variable setup
-  - Git-based version control with meaningful commit messages
+- Clean Git history with descriptive commit messages

-- **✅ Working Firebase Project**
-  - Functional Firebase setup with:
+- Modular folder organization for frontend logic and configuration

+> The goal is to provide a clean starting point and full visibility into how the app works under the hood.

+---

+### ✅ Firebase Project (Functional Setup)

-    - Firebase Authentication enabled
+- Firebase Authentication enabled with email/password and anonymous sign-in
-    - Firestore database provisioned and structured
-    - Firebase rules in place for scoped data access
+- Firestore rules configured for user-scoped access control
+- Firebase initialized and ready for local and production usage

+> Firebase setup ensures the app can be deployed without additional backend work and remains scalable using free-tier infrastructure.

+---

-- **✅ Example Firestore Security Rules**
+### ✅ Firestore Security Rules (Example File)

-  - A file or section with tested security rules limiting access by UID
+- Clear and scoped rules based on authenticated user UID
+- Prevents unauthorized reads/writes across users
+- Includes validation logic for common fields (e.g., `createdAt`, `status`)

-  - Written with least privilege and user-level scope in mind
+> Security is a first-class concern — rules are designed with the principle of least privilege and future extensibility in mind.
-  - Includes rules for reads, writes, and validations

-- **✅ Deployment Script or Guide**
+---

+### ✅ README File With Setup Instructions

-  - A CLI script or `README.md` with instructions to:
+- Step-by-step guide to:
+  - Clone the project
   - Install dependencies (`npm install`)
-    - Set up Firebase CLI and project (`firebase init`)
+  - Configure Firebase and environment variables
-    - Run locally (`npm run dev`)
+  - Run the app locally (`npm run dev`)
   - Deploy to Firebase Hosting (`firebase deploy`)
+- Includes links to tools (Firebase CLI, Vite, etc.) and troubleshooting notes

+> The README serves as the onboarding manual — making setup straightforward and error-free for new contributors.

+---

-- **📸 Screenshots / Video Demo (Optional)**
+### 📸 Screenshots / User Manual

-  - (Optional but recommended) A walkthrough video or image sequence demonstrating:
+- Visual & Guide walkthrough covering:
-    - Auth flow
+  - Authentication flow
-    - Inventory operations
+  - Inventory management
-    - Chatbot and cookbook usage
+  - Chatbot and recipe interface

-> 📦 Deliverables should be self-contained to allow another dev to clone, setup, and deploy without ambiguity.
+  - Main idea about the application
+- Useful for stakeholders, testers, or open-source contributors

 ---